Autoregressive Pre-Training on Pixels and Texts: Experiments

-Our empirical investigation, detailed in Table~\ref{exp:glue}, scrutinizes the feasibility of pure pixel-based autoregressive pre-training on RGB images of visual texts.
-The proposed {\PixelGPT} model, training solely on rich 24-bit RGB visual inputs, demonstrates not merely a competitive edge but, in several tasks, surpasses the performance of models pre-trained on text alone.
-Specifically, {\PixelGPT} exhibits remarkable superiority on GLUE benchmarks—evidenced by its marked performance increases on the STS-B (\texttt{+5.4}), MRPC (\texttt{+13.1}), RTE (\texttt{+11.9}), and WNLI (\texttt{+4.3}) assessments compared to GPT-2.
+\paragraph{Autoregressive Pixel-based Pre-training Rivals PIXEL.} Our empirical investigation, detailed in Table~\ref{exp:glue}, scrutinizes the feasibility of pure pixel-based autoregressive pre-training on RGB images of visual texts.
+The proposed {\PixelGPT} model, training solely on rich raw visual inputs (24-bit RGB images), demonstrates not merely a competitive edge but, in several tasks, surpasses the performance of models pre-trained on text alone.
+Specifically, {\PixelGPT} exhibits remarkable superiority on GLUE benchmarks -- evidenced by its marked performance increases on the STS-B (\texttt{+5.4}), MRPC (\texttt{+13.1}), RTE (\texttt{+11.9}), and WNLI (\texttt{+4.3}) assessments compared to GPT-2.
 This demonstrates the viability of pixel-based pre-training in capturing complex linguistic constructs.

-Moreover, when juxtaposed with PIXEL, which leverages a bidirectional encoder architecture, {\PixelGPT} exhibits enhanced performance in QQP (\texttt{+1.5}), RTE (\texttt{+3.4}), and WNLI (\texttt{+5.4}).
-These results collectively affirm the hypothesis that autoregressive pre-training on RGB visual data is feasible and advantageous for language modeling. {\PixelGPT} achieves the optimal performance among pixel-based approaches on GLUE, underscoring the transformative impact of integrating rich visual information into pre-training.
+When compared to PIXEL, which leverages a bidirectional encoder architecture, {\PixelGPT} exhibits enhanced performance in QQP (\texttt{+1.5}), RTE (\texttt{+3.4}), and WNLI (\texttt{+5.4}).
+These results collectively affirm the hypothesis that autoregressive pre-training on raw visual images is feasible for language modeling. {\PixelGPT} achieves the optimal performance among pixel-based approaches on GLUE, underscoring the transformative impact of integrating rich visual information into pre-training.
+Refer to \S\ref{sec:pros} for detailed discussion.